-5. modal e rank which factors should be the highest priority when building out the Regional Multi- Network from 1-4, with one being the most important.
-Enter the ranked number h text box accordingly.
-When ranking, consider areas with the highest potential eeting regional objectives.
-2 Connecting residential areas and employment centers 1 Improving access to essential amenities (i.e., schools, healthcare facilities, shopping, recreational facilities and parks) 3 Enhancing connectivity between neighboring municipalities 4 Connecting to BC Ferries and Victoria International Airport (YYJ) 6.
-Please rank which factors should be given primary consideration when allocating funds for transportation infrastructure from 1-3, with one being the most important.
+5. Please rank which factors should be the highest priority when building out the Regional Multi- modal Network from 1-4, with one being the most important.
 Enter the ranked number in each text box accordingly.
-2 Maintenance, improvements and replacement of infrastructure Supporting anticipated future population growth 3 Balancing investments between different modes of transportation based on regionally established targets and priorities (i.e., active transportation, transit and general purpose travel lanes)
+When ranking, consider areas with the highest potential for meeting regional objectives.
+2 Connecting residential areas and employment centers 1 Improving access to essential amenities (i.e., schools, healthcare facilities, shopping, recreational facilities and parks) 3 Enhancing connectivity between neighboring municipalities 4 Connecting to BC Ferries and Victoria International Airport (YYJ) 6. transp e rank which factors should be given primary consideration when allocating funds for portation infrastructure from 1-3, with one being the most important.
+Enter the ranked er in each text box accordingly.
+2 Maintenance, improvements and replacement of infrastructure 1 Supporting anticipated future population growth 3 Balancing investments between different modes of transportation based on regionally established targets and priorities (i.e., active transportation, transit and general purpose travel lanes)